An extension of Deligne-Henniart's twisting formula and its applications: Preliminaries and Notation

 An {\bf isotropic} subgroup $H\subset A$ is a subgroup such that $H\subseteq H^\perp$ (cf. \cite{EWZ}, p.
 270, Lemma 1(v)).
-And when isotropic subgroup $H$ is maximal, we call $H$ is a \textbf{maximal isotropic} for $X$.
-Thus when $H$ is maximal isotropic we have $H=H^\perp$.
+When an isotropic subgroup $H$ is maximal, we call $H$ is a \textbf{maximal isotropic} for $X$.
+Thus, when $H$ is maximal isotropic, we have $H=H^\perp$.

 Let $C^1G=G$, $C^{i+1}G=[C^iG,G]$ denote the descending central series of $G$.
 Now assume that every projective representation of $A$ lifts to an ordinary representation of $G$.
-Then by I. Schur's results (cf. \cite{CR}, p.
-361, Theorem 53.7) we have (cf. \cite{Z5}, p.
-124, Theorem 2): \begin{enumerate} \item Let $A\wedge_\bbZ A$ denote the alternating square of the $\bbZ$-module $A$.
+Then, from I. Schur's results (cf. \cite{CR}, p.
+361, Theorem 53.7), we have (cf. \cite{Z5}, p.
+124, Theorem 2): \begin{enumerate} \item Let $A\wedge_\bbZ A$ denote the alternating square of $\bbZ$-module $A$.
 The commutator map

-is an isomorphism. \item The map $\rho\to X_\rho\in\rm{Alt}(A)$ from Heisenberg representations to alternating characters on $A$ is surjective. \end{enumerate}
+is an isomorphism. \item The map $\rho\to X_\rho\in\rm{Alt}(A)$ from the Heisenberg representations to the alternating characters on $A$ is surjective. \end{enumerate}